AyaAhmed72/Product-Recommendations/README.md

 # Product-Recommendations
-Build a machine learning model that can recommend products to users based on their past behaviour and preferences.
+The project is about building a machine-learning model to recommend products to users based on their past behavior and preferences.